 - If you feel your insurer has denied your claim unfairly, you may register a complaint with the state insurance department.

 1. Review your claim and coverage

-If you filed a claim and are questioning the insurer’s response, checking the information you initially submitted to the insurer, ask yourself if the claim was submitted in the correct manner and with adequate supporting evidence.
+If you filed a claim and are questioning the insurer’s response, checking the information you submitted to the insurer about the claim is important.
+Ask yourself if you provided adequate supporting evidence and documentation.
 If you still feel the insurer misjudged your claim, you will need to properly understand the details you submitted to prepare for a follow-up conversation.

 Tips when reviewing your coverage

 As you are reviewing your policy, you may find it helpful to include the following steps during your initial review process.

 - Write out all the questions you have as you are reading through the policy.